Adult Dental Health Survey

 People from all backgrounds take part in the survey, whether or not they go to the dentist, so that we get an accurate picture of the dental health of adults in each country.

 Who did the survey?

-The survey was carried out by the Office for National Statistics on behalf of the Health and Social Care Information Centre with funding provided by the Department of Health for England, Wales and Northern Ireland.
+The survey was carried out by the Office for National Statistics on behalf of NHS Digital with funding provided by the Department of Health for England, Wales and Northern Ireland.
 The Office for National Statistics (ONS), worked in collaboration with the NatCen Social Research (NatCen), Northern Ireland Statistics and Research Agency (NISRA), and a team of dental experts from the Universities of Birmingham, Cardiff, Newcastle, Dundee and University College London and NHS dentists.

 How did we choose who took part?

 Addresses were chosen at random to make sure we get a truly representative picture of everyone living in each country.
 We interviewed adults from all backgrounds to get an accurate picture.